 You are expected to notify employers who offer you a position of an acceptance or non-acceptance of an offer in a timely manner, accept an offer of employment in good faith, withdraw from the recruiting process after accepting an offer of employment and discontinue pursuit of a position with other employers upon graduation.
-Candidates who accept a position and then renege will have permanent removal of interview privileges for all OCI at all PSU campuses, including Behrend.
+Candidates who accept a position and then renege will have permanent removal of interview privileges for all OCI at all Penn State campuses, including Behrend.

 1. Arrive 10 or 15 minutes ahead of your scheduled interview time.

 2. For Behrend, report to Academic and Career Planning Center in Reed 125 or the assigned room.